cctbx/cctbx_project/simtbx/diffBragg/README.md

 The script runs dials.stills_process with a few alterations

-* diffBragg refinement is performed after indexing, provided that `skip_hopper=False` .
+* diffBragg refinement is performed after indexing, unless `skip_hopper=False` is set.
 * `reidx_obs=True` will re-index the strong spot observations after running the normal stills indexing algorithm, *prior* to running refinement.
 This is useful when obtaining an indexing solution warrants using a high-res cutoff.
 In such a case, one can detect strong spots out to the corners of the detector, use the indexing_refinement phil param [TODO lookup name] to limit the spots which are fed into indexing, and then re-index the strong spots out to the corners of the camera to grab more spots for diffBragg refinement.
 * After refinement, the diffBragg model is used to predict integration positions on the detector, and then the dials integration program is used to compute integrated spot intensities.

-Also, if `save_models=True`, then a modellers folder will be written
-that contains information about the per-shot modellers